brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/visualising-the-results.md

 - `Non cells` The cell candidates classified as artefacts (blue).
 - `Cells` The cell candidates classified as cells (yellow).

-If you click on the image above to enlarge, you should get a good idea of how `cellfinder` works:
+If you click on the image above to enlarge, you should get a good idea of how `brainmapper` works:

 - The coloured regions and the outlines show the segmentation of the brain (following atlas registration).
 - The yellow circles show the detected cells (mostly in retrosplenial cortex and thalamus).
 There are also a few false positives (such as three on the surface of the brain and one outside the brain).
 This shows that the cell classification network (trained on other brains) is not quite 100%, and should be retrained with the addition of some data from this brain.